kamalarieff/portfolio-eleventy/src/posts/typing-steno-on-moonlander.md

 ## Keycap profiles

 The key caps that came with the Moonlander Glow version are from the OEM profile.
-It doesn't offer good steno typing experience because the keycaps are sculptured where each row of keys is differently shaped.
+It doesn't offer good steno writing experience because the keycaps are sculptured where each row of keys is differently shaped.
 I needed a keycap profile where the keys are uniform and the gaps between the keys are small.
 I decided on the XDA V2 GENTLEMAN that I got from [KPRepublic](https://kprepublic.com/).

 After changing the key caps, I do feel a bit better because the edges between the key caps are much closer now so it's easier to press multiple keys.
 But it didn't made me faster by any mean.
 That comes down to practice.